kurron/spring-cloud-sqs/README.md

 # Overview
-This project is a sample that helps to showcase how Spring supports Server-Sent Events.
-The application simulates an on-line ordering system, allowing HTTP clients to subscribe to changes in orders as they progress through the processing pipeline.
-The program knows about orders 0-3 which clients can subscribe to, getting any changes as they occur.
+This project is a sample that helps to showcase how Spring supports [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).
+Every second a simple payload is placed on the queue which a consumer should immediately process.

 # Guidebook
 Details about this project are contained in the [guidebook](guidebook/guidebook.md)